 How We Can Help

 We provide testing that helps students get ADHD accommodations for school and adolescents and adults get ADHD accommodations for work.
-Legal protections ensure that people get equal opportunities to reach their potential in their environments, and our evaluations are designed to help people get accommodations for ADHD that do just that.
+Legal protections ensure that people get equal opportunities to reach their potential in their environments, and our evaluations are designed to help people get school or workplace accommodations for ADHD that do just that.

 If you have any questions about our services or accommodations for ADHD, please feel free to reach out or schedule a consultation anytime.